-When a message like the above Hello World message is written on a computer system, the code points must somehow map into bits and bytes and words in a computer's memory.
-Even more, when a message like this is stored in a file, the bits and bytes in that file must also represent the code points.
+When a message like the above Hello World message is written on a computer system, the Unicode code points must somehow map into bits and bytes and words in a computer's memory.
+Even more, when a message like this is stored in a file, the bits and bytes in that file must also represent Unicode code points.
 When that same file needs to be shared among different computer operating systems all over the world, we must somehow take into account some fundamental differences of computer architectures.
+These concepts are nowhere present in using ASCII.
 Remember, the whole idea of Unicode goes beyond having a commonly used system for representing characters associated with different languages.
 We are constantly sharing that information between disparate computer systems.
+Never forget that Unicode code points generally require 21-bits.